 Milk contains minerals, sugar, fat and proteins, which increase the nutritional value of bread.
 By using milk instead of water, you get enriched bread with enahced flavor, a soft crumb and a tender, brown crust.
 Dairy products also extend the shelf life of bread.

-Milk consists mainly of water, so it can completely take over the role of water in making bread.
+Milk consists mainly of water, so it can completely replace water in making bread.
 Milk should be added to the dough in the same amount as water.
+While we’re on the subject of liquids in baking, you may want to read my blog post on whether milk is better than water for baking.

 What type of milk is best for baking bread?